linuxeye/bypctl/README.md

 Available Commands:
-  config      Configuration of deployment parameters for bypanel down        Stop and remove containers, networks help        Help about any command logs        View output from containers mkcfg       Make web config
+  config      Configuration of deployment parameters for bypanel down        Stop and remove containers, networks exec        Execute a command in a running container help        Help about any command logs        View output from containers mkcfg       Make web config